jinpower1998/microk8s-ansible/README.md

 This simple Ansible-Playbook creates a [microk8s](https://microk8s.io/)-Cluster with custom amount of nodes.

-You can run this playbook anywhere you want: locally, on-premise (for exampple Proxmox or vCenter) or on cloud instances (AWS, Azure or GCP).
+You can run this playbook anywhere you want: locally, on-premise (for example Proxmox or vCenter) or on cloud instances (AWS, Azure or GCP).

 ## Prerequisites: